Apps

 2. Otherwise, the all-accounts default.

-Manage signatures from ⌘K → Settings → Inbox → Signatures — a master/detail editor where each signature has a name, the rich-text body (same Tiptap editor used in compose), an optional integration_id binding, and an is_default flag (one default per scope, enforced by a partial unique index).
+Manage signatures from ⌘K → Settings → Inbox → Signatures — a master/detail editor with Preview / HTML toggle (no Tiptap), an explicit paste handler that reads text/html from the clipboard (signature generators don't emit text/plain), an optional integration_id binding, and an is_default flag (one default per scope, enforced by a partial unique index).

 Emoji and calendar inserts